DenisM03/CodeX/README.md

 ## **6. Purchase Behavior**

 ### a.
 Where do respondents prefer to purchase energy drinks?
-* 44.94% customers prefer purchasing from Supermarkets and 25.50%  from Online retailers and 14.64% from Online retailers.
+* 44.94% of customers prefer purchasing from Supermarkets 25.50%  from Online retailers and 14.64% from Online retailers.

   ![{8D8BBC12-AE6D-4F2B-8D57-3A0BC0632120}](https://github.com/user-attachments/assets/90a1a12b-4855-43bd-a006-7ac0d240f60b)